shrmanator/dovindustries/README.md

 # Dovindustries

-Corporate landing page for Dovindustries — a Toronto-based technology company building products in crypto, VR, and electric transport.
+Corporate landing page for Dovindustries — building at the intersection of crypto, VR, and electric transport.

 **Live:** [dovindustries.com](https://dovindustries.com)